sr320/course-FISH510-2025/weeks/week-06/README.md

 4. How could TEI be leveraged in aquaculture or conservation contexts?

 ## Activities
-- Student-led presentations on marine TEI case studies
-- Group analysis of a TEI experimental design paper
-- Debate: “TEI provides a mechanism for rapid adaptation in marine species — agree or disagree?”
 - Optional: Create a conceptual diagram illustrating pathways of environmental information flow across generations

 ## Resources